 MPI World Education Congress 2017 – Takeaways and Insights

-Thousands of meeting planners across the globe came together for essential professional development and lead generating opportunities.
-Most of all, we came together to attempt to understand the massive shift of our industry.
+Thousands of corporate event planners across the globe came together for essential professional development and lead generating opportunities.
+Most of all, we came together at the MPI conference for an experience that helped to attempt to understand the massive shift of our industry.

 People used to vote with their wallets; now they vote with their time.

-So, how do we as meeting planners design the most exclusive and stimulating experiences?
+So, how do we as corporate event planners design the most exclusive and stimulating experiences?
 Well, Meeting Professionals International’s World Education Congress 2017 set out to explain just that.

-Here are my top takeaways on how to stop planning meetings and start creating experiences:
+Here are my top takeaways on how to stop planning corporate events and start creating experiences:

 - BE A DISRUPTOR: …well, thanks for that.
 How do you become a disruptor when you’re not sure what there is to disrupt?